Osteomalacia is a metabolic bone disease where defective mineralization results in bone soften due to a large amount of unmineralized osteoid.

-Pressure of the femoral heads produces coxa vara [decrease in neck shaft angle] deformities of the femoral necks and indentation of the acetabulae (protrusion) and the lateral walls of the pelvis [also known as protrusion acetabuli]
+The pressure of the femoral heads produces coxa vara [decrease in neck shaft angle] deformities of the femoral necks and indentation of the acetabulae (protrusion) and the lateral walls of the pelvis [also known as protrusion acetabuli]

 An acute onset of localized pain and tenderness may signify an incomplete fracture.
-These fractures have typical locations and presentation on xray.
+These fractures have typical locations and presentation on x-ray.

 Sometimes these can progress to complete fractures.